rfo909/CFT/doc/Doc.md

-In order to avoid accidental delete or modifications, both Dir and File have a function .protect("desc") which attaches a protection status to that object.
+In order to avoid accidental delete or modifications, both Dir and File have a function .protect() which takes an optional description string,  and which attaches a protection status to that object.

 Any Dir and File objects created from such an object, inherit the protection status.